skehokin/Saga/readme.md

 Steven Huffman's videos in the [Udacity course CS253](https://www.udacity.com/course/web-development--cs253) provided much of the guidance in creating this project.

-All photographs in this project are published by [Unsplash](https://unsplash.com/), and are free for any use. the unsplash licence can be read [here](https://unsplash.com/license)
+All photographs in this project are published by [Unsplash](https://unsplash.com/), and are free for any use.
+The Unsplash licence can be read [here](https://unsplash.com/license).

 ### Photographers:
 [Aaron Burden](https://unsplash.com/@aaronburden)